 Do you love Bald Eagles?
 (The only acceptable answer is “yes.”)
 As the iconic emblem of the United States and an undeniably impressive raptor, I always find it a treat to spot these guys.
 I spent the first few days of September 2019 in Ottawa, IL, one of the first places I started truly birding.… Continue reading Bald Eagles in Ottawa!

 If you’ve ever made a seasonal kid’s craft, greeted garishly outfitted trick-or-treaters, or worn a feather boa, chances are that you’ve encountered craft feathers.
 You know, the ones that come in an array of fanciful, themed colors and, to be honest, look pretty cheap.
-Love ’em or hate ’em, there are an unfortunate number of… Continue reading What’s up with craft store feathers?
+Love ’em or hate ’em, there are an unfortunate number of misconceptions about what they really are.

 I recently had the opportunity to revisit the Blue Jay I wrote about in this post after consulting with the Delaware Museum of Natural History’s Dr. Jean Woods (Curator of Birds).
-She recommended that I examine a larger sample size and allowed me to go upstairs into the collections (only one of the coolest places… Continue reading Unusual Blue Jay feathers: part two
+She recommended that I examine a larger sample size and allowed me to go upstairs into the collections (only one of the coolest places in the world if you ask me)!
+Drawing from the museum’s collection of Blue Jay spread wings and study skins, I looked for any specimens that shared the unusual patterns.

 …and why feather evidence isn’t always reliable.
 In July of 2018, I had the opportunity to go birding in Big Bend National Park, an ecological gem situated in the big bend (how fitting!) of southwestern Texas.
 The trip involved a road-trip tour from Atlanta with my very patient father, seeking birds and their feathers all… Continue reading An unusual find in Texas…